DevHeris/Mazifyr/README.md

 ## Conclusion

 Mazifyr revolutionizes maze editing and gaming, offering an array of features and a user-friendly experience.
-Dive into the world of mazes, bring your ideas to life, and elevate your creativity with Mazifyr!
+A world of mazes, bring your ideas to life, and elevate your creativity with Mazifyr!